Past Catalyse Event

 Location

-The two-day workshop takes place at Chamberspace, Elliot House, 151 Deansgate, Manchester, M3 3WD
+The two-day workshop took place at Chamberspace, Elliot House, 151 Deansgate, Manchester, M3 3WD

 The follow-up half day takes place remotely, via Zoom.